luigimuratore/Fluid_Automation-CONVEYORS/README.md

 ## PNEUMATICS
-We used pneumatic pistons to simulate the movements of the boxes, we linked each box to the linear movement of the respective piston:
+We used pneumatic pistons to simulate the movements of the boxes, **we linked each box to the linear movement of the respective piston**:
 ##### • The first piston simulates the first horizontal movement.
 ##### • The second piston simulates the vertical movement.
 ##### • The third one simulate the second horizontal movement.